Every single day, which means some days are better and some much worse. Every day, on average, twenty-two veterans commit suicide.

-And yet there is nothing trivial about Mary Gauthier's tenth album, Rifles & Rosary Beads (out 26 January 2018), all eleven songs co-written with and for wounded veterans.
-Eleven of the nearly four hundred songs that highly accomplished songwriters have co-written as part of the five-year-old SongwritingWith:Soldiers program.
+And yet there is nothing trivial about Mary Gauthier's tenth album, Rifles & Rosary Beads (Proper Records), all eleven songs co-written with and for wounded veterans.
+Eleven of the nearly four hundred songs that highly accomplished songwriters have co-written as part of the five-year-old SongwritingWith:Soldiers programme.

-Participants of the program have shared that the experience of songwriting was life changing for them, some even said life saving.
+Participants of the programme have shared that the experience of songwriting was life-changing for them, some even said life-saving.
 Something about writing that song — telling that story — is healing.
-What program co-founder Smith calls post-traumatic-growth.
+What program co-founder Darden Smith calls post-traumatic-growth.

 Gauthier's first nine albums presented extraordinary confessional songs, deeply personal, profoundly emotional pieces ranging from “I Drink,” a blunt accounting of addiction, to “March 11, 1962,” the day she was born — and relinquished to an orphanage — to “Worthy,” in which the singer finally understands she is deserving of love.
 Maybe that's where the confessional song cycle ends, for she has midwifed these eleven new songs in careful collaboration with other souls whose struggle is urgent, immediate, and palpable.
 And none are about her.